Photo Source: Copyrighted © 2021

 * Ask the Holy Spirit to grant wisdom and favor to missions agencies focusing on the Kashmiri.

 * Pray that the God will give Kashmiri believers boldness to share Christ with their own people.

-* Ask God to deliver the Christians in Kashmir from persecution.
+* Ask God to deliver the Christians in Jammu and Kashmir from persecution.